 Doug Hull is an interesting poker player with an even more interesting hat.
-He’s an author, co-founder of RedChipPoker.com, and recently left his 9-5 job to pursue poker more seriously.
+He’s an author, co-founder of RedChipPoker.com.
 Learn more about Doug below:

 Where is your original hometown, and where do you call home now?